Histology Guide

 Gallbladder

-Pseudostratified Epithelium Epithelium
+Pseudostratified Columnar Epithelium

-Pseudostratified epithelium appears to be stratified because the nuclei of the epithelial cells are at different levels, but every cell is in contact the basement membrane.
+Pseudostratified columnar epithelium appears to be stratified because the nuclei of the epithelial cells are at different levels, but every cell is in contact the basement membrane.
 The epithelial cells vary in height.

 Stratified Squamous Epithelium